-Osteomalacia is softening of the bones due to a lack of vitamin D or a problem with the body's ability to break down and use this vitamin.
+Osteomalacia is softening of the bones.
+It occurs because of a lack of vitamin D or a problem with the body's ability to break down and use this vitamin, which helps your body absorb calcium.
+Your body needs calcium to maintain the strength and hardness of your bones.

-The softer bones in osteomalacia have a normal amount of collagen, which gives the bones its structure.
-However, they lack the proper amount of calcium.
+Bones that have softened due to osteomalacia have a normal amount of collagen, which gives structure to the bones.
+However, the bones lack the proper amount of calcium to keep them hard.

 There are many causes of osteomalacia.
-In children, the condition is called rickets and is usually caused by low levels of vitamin D.
+In children, the condition is called rickets.
+It is most often caused by a low level of vitamin D.

 Other conditions that may lead to osteomalacia include:

-The elderly and people who do not drink milk are at increased risk for osteomalacia.
+Elderly people and people who do not drink milk are at higher risk for osteomalacia.

 Other conditions that may cause osteomalacia include: